Board of Directors

 Rachel Floyd is a good food advocate, Greener-grad, and two-time Americorps alum.
 She works in child nutrition for the state of Washington by day and pens nature-based activity books for children by night.
 Her career in anti-hunger, community nutrition, and food safety has spanned a decade, both here and in Vermont.
 Rachel lives with her spouse Brian, a small flock of chickens, and a growing number of fruit trees in Olympia.
 She grew up near Fresno, California in the heart of large-scale agricultural production which heavily influenced her desire to engage with local food systems.

-Beyond food, Rachel enjoys spending time scuba diving, floral arranging, and spending time outside.
+Beyond food, Rachel enjoys scuba diving, floral arranging, and spending time outside.

 Claire Schechtman (she/her), Membership, Communications